backupbrew/switchbrew/NIM services.md

 | 98  | \[6.0.0+\]                                                       |
 | 99  | \[7.0.0+\]                                                       |

+\[3.0.0+\] GetSystemUpdateTaskInfo now returns an additional 0x10-bytes of output.
+GetNetworkInstallTaskInfo now returns an additional 0x18-bytes of output.
+GetApplyDeltaTaskInfo now returns an additional 0x10-bytes of output.

 \[8.0.0+\] Cmd76 now takes an additional 0x8-bytes of input.

 ## DestroySystemUpdateTask